top of page

 DYSON

-Launching Dyson in America
+Launching the Iconic Dyson Brand in America

 When Dyson first came to America, no one knew them.
 The vacuum marketplace was dominated by a commodity mentality, there were "copycat" bagless vacuums for sale but they didn't work well and media had no interest in the category.
 The strategy was to leverage Sir James Dyson’s reputation and closely align the brand with the worlds of fashion, design, and technology; industries where vacuum cleaners had never been seen.
 We launched at a high-profile Fashion Week event in NYC and a created a Dyson Vacuum Design Museum Media Event with Sir Terrence Conran.
 From introducing the Dyson “Animal” vacuum at the Westminster Dog Show to erecting a five-story tall, bright yellow ball in the heart of New York City to launch the Dyson “Ball” vacuum, the brand quickly solidified a loyal following across America.
 Sales in the US exceeded forecasts by more than 160 percent in launch year.
 Within two years, Dyson went from no market share to the #1 position in its price category.
 Time magazine dubbed Dyson 2002’s best invention.
 Dyson vacuums were the subject of a “Saturday Night Live” segment and became a pop culture phenomenon on the cartoon pages of America’s daily newspapers.